DUNE/p3s/documents/src/JOB.md

 so you have monitoring functionality.
 Try to access **http://p3s-web.cern.ch** in your browser (if you are at CERN).
 Currently the server **p3s-web.cern.ch** is only accessible within the confines of the CERN firewall.
-If you want to access it from an external machine, please use a ssh tunnel like in the command below
+If you want to access it from an external Linux machine, please use a ssh tunnel like in the command below
 ```
 ssh -4 -L 8008:p3s-web.cern.ch:80 myCERNaccount@lxplus.cern.ch
 ```
 ...in which case pointing your browser to localhost:8008 will result in you seeing the p3s server (which is on port 80 at CERN).
+On Windows, you can use a ssh utility of your choice in a similar manner, provided it does have the tunneling functionality.

 ---

 # Submitting a job
-## The mechanics of the job submission

-Keep in mind that when you "submit a job" all you are doing is sending a record containing all the info necessary for running a particular executable, to the p3s database.
-The system (p3s) will then match this job with a live and available **pilot** occupying a batch slot in CERN Tier-0 facility and deploy the payload for execution in that batch slot (i.e. on one of the Worker Nodes at CERN).
-The pilot will monitor the state of the job under its management and send periodic "heartbeats" to the server to tell it that it's still alive.
-Once the job completes, the pilot closes logs, optionally performs other "close out" functions and resumes querying the p3s server for the next job.

-This is a typical case of a pilot-based framework with the following
-features:

-* low latency between submission and the start of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor queues speed gains can be quite substantial

-* you don't have to run batch commands yourself and you don't have to manage HTCOndor JDL files

-* ease of automation (e.g. creating automatic scripts) since same tested job template can be used in automated submission

-* easy to read tabulated view of all of your jobs in the p3s monitor which is a Web application

-* the identity under which jobs are executed is not your identity but the production identity...
-This can be helpful or not helpful depending on situation, and path permissions need to be thought through.
-The NP04 group at CERN has access to various EOS and some AFS directories so this can be made to work

 ## An example of the job description

+For general notes on how jobs are submitted in p3s please see the Appendix.

 The purpose of the following dummy example (with rather arbitrary attributes, file names and variables) is to demonstrate how JSON is used to describe jobs in p3s.
 Let